pnblake/farmers-market-game/README.md

 In the future, it'd be nice to completely refresh the UI, as well as add a "net worth" section with takes into account cash-on-hand and the value of fruit held in the inventory.

+I'd also like to make the sun "set" and "rise" with each newDay() function call, as a visual signal to the user that a new day has begun.

 ## Credits and Thanks

 A number of websites and apps were used to help make this project possible and as part of my learning process.
 They are listed below in no particular order.

 + https://mycolor.space/ --> Used for defining a color palette.

-+ Vecteezy.com --> For most, if not all, of the graphics.
++ http://Vecteezy.com --> For most, if not all, of the graphics.

 + The Boxy SVG App --> https://boxy-svg.com/ --> Used to edit SVG graphics.